 Obsessive Compulsive Disorder (OCD)

 An individual may have OCD if rituals, such as cleaning their house several times a day or worrying obsessively that they or someone in their family may get hurt, are interfering with daily life.
 Although consumed by their habits, those diagnosed may also have intrusive thoughts about hurting themselves or others or having impulses to do socially unacceptable things following rituals.
 Some individuals with OCD are preoccupied with life order.
-Others have a difficult time throwing away things and may result to hoarding.
-OCD is often associated with motor tics or twitches, If left untreated, OCD can become emotionally debilitating.
+Others have difficulty throwing away things, which may result in hoarding.
+OCD is often associated with motor tics or twitches.
+If left untreated, OCD can become emotionally debilitating.

 Individuals with OCD often have a substance use disorder to cope with their symptoms, making it important to seek help from a trained professional who can accurately diagnose the problems and prescribe the right course of treatment.